ngrok/ngrok-docs/docs/using-ngrok-with/go.md

 ## Add edge functionality to your app

 The ngrok-go library provides functions and configuration for all features available in ngrok.
 Everything you can do with the ngrok agent is available using our library.
-In this example, I modified main.go to:
+In this example, you can modify main.go to:

-- **Line 22**: Use Google’s OAuth and limit access to users with email @ngrok.com
+- **Line 22**: Use Google’s OAuth for authentication
+- **Line 23**: Restrict access only for users from a specific email (i.e. to grant access only to users with gmail, replace `YOUR EMAIL DOMAIN` with `gmail.com`)
-- **Line 23**: Use my-domain.ngrok.io as a custom subdomain
+- **Line 24**: Use my-domain.ngrok.io as a custom subdomain
-- **Line 24**: Upon a successful authentication, send the user email in the email header
+- **Line 25**: Upon a successful authentication, send the user email in the email header
-- **Line 38**: Print the email header.
+- **Line 39**: Print the email header.

 ```go
 package main